Bnei Baruch and Michael Laitman: Investigative Dossier

 The Essence of the Accusations

-The "Bnei Baruch" movement (also known as "Kabbalah Laam" / Kabbalah for the People, "Together," "The Good Ones," "Growing with Joy," "Arvut," and a number of other front names) is an organization built around the sole authority of Michael Laitman, exhibiting systemic characteristics of a destructive cult.
-According to publications by leading Israeli media outlets, testimonies of former members, and materials from police investigations, the organization is linked to allegations of sexual violence, financial exploitation, suppression of dissent, and systematic concealment of crimes.
-The scale of testimonies, their consistency, and the involvement of political figures connected to the movement raise serious public concern and call into question the impunity of the organization's leadership.
+The "Bnei Baruch" movement (also known as "Kabbalah Laam" / Kabbalah for the People, "Together," "The Good Ones," "Growing with Joy," "Arvut," and a number of other front names) is an organization built around the sole authority of Michael Laitman and described in publications, testimonies, and research as having characteristics associated with a destructive cult.
+According to reporting by major Israeli media outlets, testimonies from former members, and materials linked to police investigations, the organization has been connected to allegations of sexual violence, financial exploitation, suppression of dissent, and concealment of crimes.
+The scale of these materials, their overlap, and the involvement of political figures tied to the movement make the subject one of public interest.

 What Is Known